-This scale was developed for the present purpose and comprised 9 items measuring the extent to which graduates are dissatisfied and resentful about HECS as a social policy.
-The scale included items such as: "the HECS favours the rich over the poor".
-There were six response categories: 1 = strongly disagree, 2 = disagree, 3 = slightly disagree, 4 = slightly agree, 5 = agree, 6 = strongly agree (M = 3.40; SD = 1.21; alpha = .94) (see Appendix for full listing of items).
+This scale was developed for the present purpose and comprised nine items measuring the extent to which graduates are dissatisfied and resentful about HECS as a social policy.
+The scale included items such as: 'the HECS favours the rich over the poor'.
+There were six response categories: 1 = strongly disagree, 2 = disagree, 3 = slightly disagree, 4 = slightly agree, 5 = agree, 6 = strongly agree (M = 3.40; SD = 1.21; alpha = 0.94) (see Appendix for full listing of items).

 Discontent with HECS as a policy is interpreted as a perception of social injustice.
 To test the scale's validity, it was correlated with three questions clearly tapping some unfair aspects of the HECS.
-The items are: (a) "Students who pay up front are eligible to have a 25 percent discount rate" - this is unfair (r = .47); (b) "Differential rates of HECS apply to commencing students depending upon the type of course (e.g., medicine, science) undertaken" - this is unfair (r = .32); and (c) "Recently, the threshold level for compulsory payment of a HECS debt was lowered" - this is unfair (r = .53).
-All correlation coefficients were significant at .001 level, supporting the assertion that the HECS policy discontent scale represents perceptions of social injustice.
+The items are: (a) 'Students who pay up front are eligible to have a 25 per cent discount rate' - this is unfair (r = 0.47); (b) 'Differential rates of HECS apply to commencing students depending upon the type of course (for example, medicine, science) undertaken' - this is unfair (r = 0.32); and (c) 'Recently, the threshold level for compulsory payment of a HECS debt was lowered' - this is unfair (r = 0.53).
+All correlation coefficients were significant at 0.001 level, supporting the assertion that the HECS policy discontent scale represents perceptions of social injustice.